DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 They rushed towards emergency stairs.
 There they went from 17th to 18th and then to 19th floor.
-There on 19th floor stairs landing, Kay opened his eyes wide.
+There on 19th floor stairs landing, Kai opened his eyes wide.
 Wall was in fire.
 Steel staircase was wrapped in blazing fire.
 There was a scenery of fire sparks blowing.